Partner Strategy14 min read

 Where to Find Your First Partners

-Your best first partners are often people who already know and trust your product.
+Your best first partners are often people who already know and trust your work.
 Start with these sources:

-• Existing customers: Your happiest customers — especially those who are consultants, agency owners, or community leaders — are your most credible first partners.
-They already know the product and can speak to it authentically.
+• Existing clients: Your happiest clients — especially well-connected owners and operators — are your most credible first partners.
+They already know your service and can speak to it authentically when their peers ask "who handles your IT?"

-• Conference and community connections: People you've met at industry events who serve your target market with complementary services.
+• Conference and community connections: Peers you've met at industry events, peer groups, and vendor communities who serve your target market with complementary services.

-• Complementary service providers: Agencies, consultants, and managed service providers who serve your ICP and could bundle your product with their offerings.
+• Complementary MSPs and vendors: Peer firms and ISV/hardware vendors who serve your ICP and could hand off work outside their focus or bundle your managed services with their offerings.

 Outreach That Works